 However it is here where there is so little of ourselves to get in the way of how God wants to flow through us.
 Here is where we go from the place of self-sacrifice, where we give God our works, to the place of sacrifice of self He desires, where we have nothing to say about the matter.
 We simply obey the “unction” of the Lord and go down the road to Beth Shemesh!
 This is consistent with the principle found in Exodus 20:25 where it states: (see Self-Sacrifice and Sacrifice of Self).

 And if you make Me an altar of stone, you shall not build it of hewn stone; for if you use your tool on it, you have profaned it,

 God doesn’t want us working or chiseling away at our circumstances to make our altar of sacrifice in an attempt to serve Him.
 He simply wants us to offer ourselves to Him the way we are.
 Any self-effort would only defile the sacrifice.
 The more we identify with the death of Jesus and the lowing of the cows, the more we will have the life of God operating in our lives.
 The apostle Paul tells us in 2 Corinthians 4:10-12 to identify with the sufferings of the Lord always:

 Always carrying about in the body the dying of the Lord Jesus, that the life of Jesus may also be manifested in our body.
 For we who live are always delivered to death for Jesus’ sake, that the life of Jesus also may be manifested in our mortal flesh.

 As we yield to the call of God on our lives, we will be amazed at how the Spirit of the Lord will lead us to do things that we would never do in ourselves.
-Yes, if the anointing of God can silence the cries of baby calves in the minds of their mothers, it can also silence the needy voices trying to deter us from our destiny as well.
+Yes, if the anointing of God can silence the cries of baby calves in the minds of their mothers, it can also silence our natural desires and the needy voices trying to deter us from our destiny as well.